Michael Eriksson

 In contrast, a set of errors need not have one cause: Where one bug is present, more are likely to exist.

-Do not dig down in trenches and try to out-last the bug: Take a break, gain a fresh perspective, and start over with a fresh mind.
+Do not dig down in the trenches and try to out-last the bug: Take a break, gain a fresh perspective, and start over with a fresh mind.

 For non-trivial bugs, it typically pays to think, not just run around in a debugger: What could cause failures like this?
 What methods could reasonably be responsible?
 What does not explain it?